 Currently, the Town does not specifically address facilitation of the transition of homeless persons to permanent and independent living, shortening periods of homelessness, access for the homeless to affordable units, and preventing returns to homelessness.
-Town residents who are homeless or at-risk of homelessness are eligible for Douglas County Department of Community Services' Housing Stability Program.
 With limited CDBG funds, the Town's efforts are focused on prevention through its public service activities.

-The Town refers its homeless needs to the MDHI, the Continuum of Care (CoC) in the wider region.
+The Town refers its homeless needs to Douglas County and the MDHI, the Continuum of Care (CoC) in the wider region.
 MDHI has a wide array of services and housing programs that meet the needs of the homeless and their unique situations.
-Town residents are also eligible for Douglas County's Housing Stability Program.

 Within Castle Rock, the Town continues to use CDBG funds to work directly to benefit LMI individuals and households in the community and address homelessness by providing services that directly or indirectly work to prevent poverty or conditions that may lead to homelessness.
-In the 2023 program year, the Town used CDBG funds for the Senior Center Home Meal Delivery program, which targeted elderly and disabled populations.
+In the 2022 program year, the Town used CDBG funds for the Senior Center Home Meal Delivery program, which targeted elderly and disabled populations.